Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================

+This Python script was used on a RaspberryPi4 to document the usage of multiple mercury arc lamps.
-This Python script uses the Linux kernel driver for temperature readings.
+It uses the Linux kernel driver for temperature readings and the cron-daemon for timing.
+It successfully run for two years as a cron-job without user intervention.

 Features
 --------